- Effective (up to 99%)

 Microgynon 30 is a combined oral contraceptive pill (‘the Pill’).

-- Preventing an egg being released from your ovaries
+- Preventing an egg from being released from your ovaries

 - Making the fluid (mucus) in your cervix thicker, which makes it more difficult for sperm to enter the womb